Kim McLagan: Ian McLagan and later life

 She left Moon in 1973, taking Mandy with her, after concluding his increasingly out-of-control behaviour could not be moderated.
 Shortly afterward she started a relationship with Ian McLagan, and divorced Moon in 1975, marrying McLagan on 9 October 1978, one month after Moon's death.
 The couple moved to Texas in 1994.
 McLagan worked for several years at a spa resort on Lake Austin before opening her own aromatherapy and cosmetics business.

-McLagan was killed on 2 August 2006 in a traffic accident in Travis County, Texas, aged 57.
+McLagan was killed on 2 August 2006 in a traffic collision in Travis County, Texas, aged 57.
 Her car was hit by a truck and she was pronounced dead at the scene.
-She was survived by her daughter Amanda "Mandy" Jane Moon DeWolf, and grandchildren Jessica and Samantha.